Last Updated on March 2, 2021 by Shaun Snapp

 “To do this, even with the latest traditional RDMBS and hardware, you must create layers of complexity to work around this, like separating out transactions, analytics, predictive and spatial analysis into separate databases.

 With HANA, we found we could easily build a single system, storing atomic information and using it on demand for transactional, analytic, predictive and spatial.
 We spent no time massaging database performance or building artifacts to try to improve performance (but which actually destroy performance).”

 That is not at all the model of the monolithic database vendors like Oracle, IBM, and Microsoft.
-That is the approach that we recommend that we covered in the article How to Understand the AWS Multibase Versus HANA.
+We recommend that we cover the approach in the article How to Understand the AWS Multibase Versus HANA.

 Like SAP, Oracle, IBM, and Microsoft tell companies they can meet all of their needs from a single database type.
-HANA not only loses in performance testing against other monolithic databases but aggressively loses both in cost terms and performance terms against specialized databases.
-These specialized databases like Redis or DynamoDB combined with another open source, row-oriented databases like MariaDB or PostgreSQL, not only handily beat HANA in performance, but the costs are meager.
+HANA loses performance testing against other monolithic databases and aggressively loses both in cost terms and performance terms against specialized databases.
+These specialized databases like Redis or DynamoDB combined with another open source, row-oriented databases like MariaDB or PostgreSQL not only handily beat HANA in performance, but the costs are meager.

 “What surprises me is that the traditional RDBMS vendors have not (in my opinion) understand a word of what you have been saying for the last three years, and are instead building faster horses with saddlebags, coaches and bigger whips.
 SAP should be very thankful for this, although those vendors do have formidable sales and marketing teams that have stables continuing to sell their “new, faster horses” all over the world and trying to convince customers that the car is a fad.”